 The Harwood Museum of Art founded in 1923 and operated by the University of New Mexico since 1936, the Harwood is the second oldest art museum in the state.
 The Permanent Collection enhances our appreciation for the centuries-old, millennium new tradition of the arts in Taos. www.harwoodmuseum.org

 Millicent Rogers Museum: Art patron Millicent Rogers settled in Taos in 1947.
 A stunning beauty and talented designer in her own right, she was a passionate collector and assembled a distinguished collection of Native American silver and turquoise jewelry and Navajo and Rio Grande weavings.
 Her collection formed the core of one of America's most important collections of Southwestern arts and design. www.millicentrogers.org

-Taos Art Museum at Fechin House: Located in the historic home of Russian born artist Nicolai Fechin, the Taos Art Museum's permanent collection includes over 300 works of art by more that 50 Taos artists. he Fechin home and studio are filled with his hand carved doors, windows and furniture.
+Taos Art Museum at Fechin House: Located in the historic home of Russian born artist Nicolai Fechin, the Taos Art Museum's permanent collection includes over 300 works of art by more than 50 Taos artists.
+The Fechin home and studio are filled with his hand-carved doors, windows and furniture.
 Fechin was a master of painting, sculpture, woodcarving and architectural design.
 The home he designed and reconstructed is on the National Register of Historic Places. www.taosartmuseum.org

 Kit Carson Home & Museum: Purchased by famed cowboy Kit Carson for his bride in 1843, this 3-room adobe home displays artifacts, antique firearms and other pioneer belongings, Kit Carson memorabilia and an exhaustive supply of books about New Mexico.
 It’s located downtown. www.kitcarsonhomeandmuseum.com